Janet Guthrie: Racing career

 Guthrie began racing in 1963 on the SCCA circuit in a Jaguar XK140 and by 1972, she was racing on a full-time basis.
 Her sportscar racing career included two class wins in the famed 12 Hours of Sebring endurance race.

-In the 1976 World 600, Guthrie finished 15th, becoming the first woman to compete in a NASCAR Winston Cup superspeedway race.
+In the 1976 World 600, Guthrie finished fifteenth, becoming the first woman to compete in a NASCAR Winston Cup superspeedway race.
 Guthrie would go on to compete in four more races that season.
-The following season, she competed in her first Daytona 500, finishing 12th when her car's engine blew two cylinders with ten laps to go.
+The following season, she competed in her first Daytona 500, finishing twelfth when her car's engine blew two cylinders with ten laps to go.
 For her performance in the race, though, she still earned the honor of Top Rookie.
 Overall, Guthrie went on to compete in 33 races in NASCAR over four seasons.
-Her highest finish, sixth place at Bristol in 1977, is the best finish by a woman in a top-tier NASCAR race, now currently tied with Danica Patrick in 2014.
+Her highest finish, sixth place at Bristol in 1977, is the best finish by a woman in a top-tier NASCAR race in the modern era, now currently tied with Danica Patrick in 2014.

 Guthrie qualified for and competed in the 1977 Indianapolis 500, in a car entered by Rolla Vollstedt, but finished 29th with engine troubles.
-She would compete in two more Indy 500s, finishing ninth in the 1978 race while driving with a fractured wrist (injured in a charity tennis event two days earlier) she hid from race officials.
+She would compete in two more Indianapolis 500s, finishing ninth in the 1978 race while driving with a fractured wrist (injured in a charity tennis event two days earlier) she hid from race officials.
 Overall, she competed in 11 Indy car events with a best finish of fifth.
-During her unsuccessful bid to qualify for the 1976 race, many of the drivers in the male-dominated sport stated that the reason she did not qualify was mainly due to her gender.
-These comments angered then three-time champion A. J. Foyt to the point he lent Guthrie a back-up car to conduct a shake-down test.
+During her unsuccessful bid to qualify for the 1976 race, many of the drivers in the male-dominated sport stated that the reason she did not qualify was mainly due to her sex.
+These comments angered then three-time race winner A. J. Foyt to the point he lent Guthrie a back-up car to conduct a shake-down test.
 Her top practice lap in Foyt's car would have been adequate to qualify for the field.
 She was unable to obtain funding through corporate sponsorship, and was forced into retirement.

 Nevertheless, Guthrie's place in history was secure.
 In 1979, the Supersisters trading card set was produced and distributed; one of the cards featured Guthrie's name and picture.
 Guthrie's helmet and race suit can be found in the Smithsonian Institution and she was one of the first elected to the International Women's Sports Hall of Fame.
 She was inducted into the International Motorsports Hall of Fame on April 27, 2006.
 Her 2005 autobiography, Janet Guthrie: A Life at Full Throttle, has received critical praise from such publications as Sports Illustrated.